Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-viewer/README.md

 </adf-viewer>
 ```

-Note: you need adding `ng2-3d-editor` dependency to your `package.json` file to make example above work.
+Note: you need adding `ng2-3d-editor` dependency to your `package.json` file to make the example above work.

 It is possible to define multiple `extension-viewer` templates: